Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$: Heat Capacity

-where the parameter $J_{nn}$ ($J_{nnn}$) represents nearest (next-nearest) neighbor exchange interactions, and the strength of the dipole interaction was fixed to $D_{nn}$ = 1.06K, as determined from the measured structure.
-For $J_{nnn}$ = 0, our calculations matched published results\cite{denhertog2000}.
-The primary effect of low $J_{nnn}$ was to symmetrically broaden the peak in heat capacity, regardless of sign.
-As discussed in the Supplementary Materials, sufficiently large $J_{nnn}$ are seen to drive the system to either a Q=0 or Q=X ordered state for ferromagnetic or antiferromagnetic interactions, respectively.
-The best fit of our magnetic heat capacity data gave values $J_{nn}$ = 0.06K and $J_{nnn}$ = -0.1K, producing the curve shown in the inset of Fig.~\ref{fig:HC}(a).
-Though small on the scale of $D_{nn}$, we were unable to reproduce our data without a ferromagnetic $J_{nn}$ and without $\mid J_{nnn}$/$J_{nn}\mid >$ 1.
-Both observations stand in contrast to known 227 classical ice systems, but the former may be consistent with the near 90$^\circ$ Er-Se-Er superexchange path between nearest neighbors in the spinel structure.
-As discussed below, the sizeable value for J$_{nnn}$ is inconsistent with our magnetic diffuse scattering data and may point to other relevant physics.
+The best fit of our magnetic heat capacity data gave values $J_{nn} = 0.06$~K and $J_{nnn} = -0.1$~K, producing the curve shown in the inset of Fig.~\ref{fig:HC}(a).
+This fit described the data adequately (reduced $\chi^2 = 16.7$), and significantly better ($\chi^2 = 68.8$) than the curve expected using exchange parameters estimated from fits of NPD data, $J_{nn} = 0.06$~K and $J_{nnn} = 0$~K, discussed in more detail below.
+In fact, though small on the scale of $D_{nn}$, we note that our MC calculations were found to be entirely incompatible with the HC data without assuming a ferromagnetic $J_{nn}$ and setting $\left| J_{nnn}/J_{nn}\right| > 1$.
+Both observations stand in contrast to known 227 classical ice systems, but the former may be consistent with the near $90^\circ$ Er-Se-Er superexchange path between nearest neighbors in the spinel structure.
+As discussed below, the sizable value for J$_{nnn}$ is inconsistent with our magnetic diffuse scattering data and may point to other relevant physics.